Pearson-Higher-Ed/design/c/typography/index.md

       These lists should be used to communicate content within a copy block, not as UI elements.

       Font
-      : - Use the same style as Basic Body copy
+      : - Inherit the containing body copy

       Spacing
       : - 12px above and below a list
         - 6px between list items

-      Bullets
-      : - Centered in a 14px box which is left aligned to the surrounding body copy
-        - 4px padding separates box from list content
-        - 8px left margin for child elements

-      Numbers
-      : - Right aligned in a 14px box which is left aligned to the surrounding body copy
-        - If the number is too large for a 14px box, expand the box to fit
-        - 4px padding separates box from list content
-        - 8px left margin for child elements

-      Note: The expanding box behavior for ordered lists can be achieved with a `display: table` layout.
+        - Lists that immediately follow a header should contribute no top margin

+      Padding
+      : - The first level of a list has 26px of left padding
+        - Sublists have 20px of padding

     contents:
       - type: narrow image
-        src: ./assets/redlines.copy.lists.ordered.1.png
+        src: ./assets/redlines.copy.lists.ordered.png
       - type: narrow image
-        src: ./assets/redlines.copy.lists.unordered.1.png
-      - type: narrow image
-        src: ./assets/redlines.copy.lists.ordered.2.png
-      - type: narrow image
-        src: ./assets/redlines.copy.lists.unordered.2.png
+        src: ./assets/redlines.copy.lists.unordered.png

   - type: two column
     text: |